crust87/Android-HttpRequestBuilder/README.md

 builder.setMethod("POST"); // or "GET"
 ```

-// build and get request object
+build and get request object
 ```java
 HTTPRequest request = builder.build();
 ```

-// request
+request<br/>
-// you MUST NOT use this method in UI thread
+you MUST NOT use this method in UI thread
 ```java
 HTTPResponse response = request.request();
 ```